Skip to content

 Financial Technology

-December 8, 2025 neilmathieson Comments Off on FinTech in Europe: FinTechs shaping payments and finance services
+December 8, 2025 Neil Mathieson Comments Off on FinTech in Europe 2025: Shaping financial services

 A modern cityscape of European Fintech Centres.

 Payment, Digital Lending and Neobanking are key sectors.
-WealthTech and RegTech are notable.
-Crypto Assets is small in nominal terms but growing fast.
+WealthTech, Insurance and RegTech grow fast.
+Crypto Assets remain small in nominal terms.

 fintech in bulgaria